swstack/msse-5831-embedded-systems/lab2/README.md

 **Results: 5 degree setpoint**

-* Suprisingly, i could not tell a difference between any of the gains settings for this experiement!
+* Surprisingly, i could not tell a difference between any of the gains settings for this experiment!
 Even with the high gains I witness no oscillation.

 Now run the same experiments, except slow your controller task frequency to 2 Hz (or 5 Hz if this is too disruptive).